minrag/minRAG/README.md

 | aiMessage        | string      | AI's Response       | No   |    -  |
 | userID           | string      | User ID             | No   |    -  |
 | createTime       | string      | Creation Time       |No    | 2006-01-02 15:04:05|

+## Copyright and Software Copyright Description
+* The software copyright registration number of this minRAG is 2025SR0616004
+* The software copyright of this minRAG is owned by us, and secondary software copyright applications are prohibited.
+Infringement will be prosecuted
+* The copyright of programs developed by developers using minRAG belongs to the developers
+* Please retain the copyright without any other restrictions.
+That is to say, you must include the original license agreement statement in your distribution, whether you distribute it in binary or source code form
+* The open-source version is released under the AGPL-3.0 open-source license and is provided for free use, but it is not allowed to release and sell modified and derivative code as closed-source commercial software!